-Our Counseling Center offers individual and family therapy services for children ages one to eight, with trauma-responsive therapists who support children and families as they process life’s hurts.
+Our Counseling Center offers individual and family therapy services for children ages two to eight, with trauma-responsive therapists who support children and families as they process life’s hurts.

-Children visit us to heal from a wide range of difficult life experiences—everything from loss to divorce to abuse.
-Traumatic wounds are similar to physical wounds—they hurt, and the sooner treatment begins, the quicker the pain subsides and prevents long-term suffering and future complications.
+Children visit us to heal from a wide range of difficult life experiences — everything from loss to divorce to abuse.
+Emotional trauma is much like a physical wound — it hurts, and the earlier you begin care, the faster the pain eases and the more likely you are to prevent long-term suffering or complications.
 We are here to walk hand in hand with children and families who are overcoming the effects of trauma.
 Together, we pursue healing.
 Families leave The Children’s Place with renewed hope.
 Childhood is restored.

 What is Trauma?